python-doc-ja/py27-intl/library/exceptions.rst

    ..
 Raised when an operation runs out of memory but the situation may still be
    .. rescued (by deleting some objects).
 The associated value is a string indicating
    .. what kind of (internal) operation ran out of memory.
 Note that because of the
-   .. underlying memory management architecture (C's :cfunc:`malloc` function), the
+   .. underlying memory management architecture (C's :c:func:`malloc` function), the
    .. interpreter may not always be able to completely recover from this situation; it
    .. nevertheless raises an exception so that a stack traceback can be printed, in
    .. case a run-away program was the cause.